Hatim Aznague: Activism in Morocco

 Hatim Aznague is the founder and current president of The Sustainable Development’s Youth.
-He launched the Youth SDG Action Morocco opening a gateway to multiple collaborations including the Moroccan collaboration with Congo Brazzaville concerning sustainable development, representing the Moroccan delegation in many highlighted events such as the summit of the Two shores, the Mediterranean forum chaired by President Emanuel Macron, and the Nairobi Summit on ICPD25 in 2019 that advocated for Gender Equality and to support ICPD values.
+He launched the Youth SDG Action Morocco opening a gateway to multiple collaborations including the Moroccan collaboration with Congo Brazzaville concerning sustainable development, representing the Moroccan delegation in many highlighted events such as the summit of the Two shores, the Mediterranean forum chaired by President Emmanuel Macron, and the Nairobi Summit on ICPD25 in 2019 that advocated for Gender Equality and to support ICPD values.
 The Sustainable Development’s Youth was selected for membership in the United Nations Global Compact in November 2018.